 If I accidently call 911, should I just hang up?
 No, if you call 911 by accident, let the telecommunicator answer your call.
 You can tell 911 that you dialed it by mistake.
 Once the telecommunicator understands you called by mistake, you will be allowed to disconnect.

-At the Kentucky Association of Chiefs of Police (KACP) awards ceremony held Wednesday, August 3, 2016, in Bowling Green, Assistant Paducah Police Chief David White formally accepted a Certificate of Accreditation on behalf of the Paducah 911 dispatch center.
+At the Kentucky Association of Chiefs of Police (KACP) awards ceremony held Wednesday, August 3, 2016, in Bowling Green, the City of Paducah formally accepted a Certificate of Accreditation for the Paducah 911 dispatch center.

 In addition to the accreditation program for law enforcement agencies, which the Paducah Police Department is in its third five-year accreditation term, KACP offers a Communications Accreditation Program for dispatch centers.
 The process requires a dispatch center to demonstrate commonly accepted standards for efficient and effective operations.
 Furthermore, KACP representatives conduct on-site reviews of records, systems, and dispatch procedures.